abdulrehman-tp/abdulrehman-tp/README.md

 * 📈 Microsoft Excel
 * 📉 Power BI
 * 📊 Tableau
-* 📚 Statistics & Data Visualization.<br>
-<br><br>I believe every dataset has a story to tell, and I'm passionate about uncovering insights that drive smarter decisions.
+* 📚 Statistics & Data Visualization.<br><br>I believe every dataset has a story to tell, and I'm passionate about uncovering insights that drive smarter decisions.
 I'm excited to keep learning, building impactful projects, and sharing my journey on GitHub.

 ## 🌐 Socials: